lupandaniel/nas_config/README.md

    This setup utilizes a `.env` file for managing environment variables, making it easier to configure and maintain the Docker Compose services.
 The `.env.example` file contains placeholders for various environment variables, which should be defined with appropriate values.
 Here's an overview of some key variables:

-   - `ENV_PLEX_CLAIM`: A unique claim token used for Plex Media Server to associate your server with your account.
+   - `PLEX_CLAIM`: A unique claim token used for Plex Media Server to associate your server with your account.
-   - `ENV_PRIMARY_PATH`: The primary path for storing persistent data used by services, such as media files for Plex.
+   - `PRIMARY_PARTITION`: The primary path for storing persistent data used by services, such as media files for Plex.
-   - `ENV_SECONDARY_PATH`: A secondary path for storing additional data, like backups or other media files.
+   - `SECONDARY_PARTITION`: A secondary path for storing additional data, like backups or other media files.
-   - `ENV_EMAIL`: Your email address, used for notifications or account setups for certain services.
+   - `EMAIL`: Your email address, used for notifications or account setups for certain services.
-   - `ENV_SMTP_PASSWORD`: The password for your SMTP server, used for sending email notifications.
+   - `SMTP_PASSWORD`: The password for your SMTP server, used for sending email notifications.
    - `MARIADB_PASSWORD`: The password for the MariaDB database service.
    - `DOMAIN`: The domain name for accessing your services externally.
    - `PHOTOPRISM_ADMIN_PASSWORD`: The admin password for Photoprism, a photo management service.